 Tetanus, Diphtheria, Pertussis booster (Tdap) or Td

 A booster dose of tetanus, diphtheria, and pertussis (Tdap) is recommended for adolescents at 11-12 years of age.
-The tetanus, diphtheria (Td) vaccine may be given in place of the Tdap booster.

 Many teens also need protection from hepatitis A disease.
 It is recommended that teens and young adults, especially high risk individuals, are vaccinated against hepatitis A.